-A2.4.1 Program Leadership Full-Time Equivalent (FTE) Requirements a.
+A2.4.1 Program Leadership Full-Time Equivalent (FTE) Requirements

+- a.
 There is a required minimum ratio of paid FTE dedicated to program leadership per total student enrollment (full or part time):

-<10 students: 1.0 FTE i.
+- i. ≤10 students: 1.0 FTE

-ii.
-11-15 students: 1.0 -1.25 FTE 16-20 students: 1.25-1.5 FTE iii. iv.
-21-25 students: 1.5-1.75 FTE ≥26 students: 1.75-2.0 FTE
+- ii.
+11-15 students > 1.0 FTE

+- iii.
+16-20 students > 1.25 FTE

+- iv.
+21-25 students > 1.5 FTE

+- v. ≥26 students: >1.75 FTE

 - b.
-A program director or co-director, specifically, must have at least 0.5 FTE dedicated to academic and administrative responsibilities in support of the program. - c.
-ACGC recognizes that program leaders often hold other roles within the institution or spend non-program time in clinical practice, administration, or research, but these roles may not be included in the FTE requirements. - d.
+A program director or co-director, specifically, must have at least 0.5 FTE dedicated to academic and administrative responsibilities in support of the program.

+- c.
+ACGC recognizes that program leaders often hold other roles within the institution or spend non-program time in clinical practice, administration, or research, but these roles may not be included in the FTE requirements.

+- d.
 The above ratio requirement for an individual program may be increased if, based on the judgment of ACGC, the above-listed ratios are insufficient to meet the needs of a specific program.